What Happens If An Employee Did Not Report An Injury? Find Out How To Claims And If You Are Eligible To Claim

 |Moderate Neck Injuries||£6,920 to £33,750||Injuries that are painful and take some time to heal|

-You may be able to make a no win no fee employee did not report injury claim if your solicitor works to this payment structure.
-What this means is that you would not have to pay a fee upfront for retaining the services of your lawyer.
+You may be able to make a No Win No Fee employee did not report an injury claim if your solicitor works to this payment structure.
+This means that you would not have to pay a fee upfront for retaining the services of your lawyer.
 Instead, your lawyer’s fee would be taken as a percentage of your settlement, so you would not be out of pocket.
-All of our personal injury solicitors work on this basis, so you could make a claim starting today without having to pay a penny out of your own pocket.
+All of our personal injury solicitors work on this basis, so you could learn how to claim without paying a penny out of your own pocket.

-Alternatively, you may wish to fill out the online contact form or email us on email@example.com for further assistance.
+Alternatively, you may wish to fill out the online contact form or email us at firstname.lastname@example.org for further assistance.

 More information on unreported accidents – This further guide may offer some clarification on unreported accidents.